tractian/challenges/mobile/README.md

 **Assets Collection**

-Contains assets, sub assets and components (Composed by name, id and a optional locationId, parentId and sensorType)
+Contains assets, sub assets and components (Composed by name, id and an optional locationId, parentId and sensorType)

 If the item has a sensorType, it means it is a component.
-If it does not have a location or a parentId, it means he is unliked from any asset or location in the tree.
+If it does not have a location or a parentId, that means it is unliked from any asset or location in the tree.
 ```json
 {
   "id": "656734821f4664001f296973",